Cal-Rex/y-react-front-end-milestone-project-5/TESTING.md

 | prohibit login with invalid credentials | warnings raised on invalid data, prevent form submission | enter wrong/bad/no data into form and submit | user does not log in | pass |

 **Post page**
-failures in testing have been logged as bugs. no failures have had critical effect on site functionality
+failures in testing have been logged as bugs.
+No failures have had critical effect on site functionality.

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | ------- | ---------------- | ----------------- | ------ | --------- |